 - What does effective teaching and learning at YukonU look like?

-- What supports, strategies and tools are available to you?
+- What supports, strategies and tools are available to you and your students?

 If you’re developing a new course or making major changes to an existing course, we encourage you to attend this collaborative, four-day intensive workshop which will provide time, space, guidance and support as you: